ArcticMC/Scenarios/descriptions.md

 ### Rewarding Longshots (L)
 > Players that hit another player from a distance with a bow, will be rewarded.
 (30-49 block longshot is 1 iron.
 50-99 block longshot is 1 piece of iron and gold.
 100-199 block longshot is 1 iron, 1 gold, and a diamond.
 200+ block longshots gives you 5 diamonds, 3 gold and 2 iron.)

+### Rewarding NS's
+> Whenever a player gets a longshot of 30 blocks or more.
+The first player to say in chat "Ns" will each a prize.

 ### Risky Retrieval (L)
 > All your mined Gold and Diamonds will go to an unbreakable chest located at 0,0 and the quadrants at 500.500,  500.-500, -500.-500, and -500.500.